Frankie Muse Freeman: Biography

+Freeman utilized her legal prowess to advocate for the ratification of the Equal Rights Amendment (ERA).
+In 1973, she published the pamphlet "What's in it for Black Women?" wherein she articulated the criticality of the ERA for American women, but more specifically, black women.

 She was appointed as Inspector General for the Community Services Administration during Jimmy Carter's presidential administration in 1979.
 A year later, the Republican Ronald Reagan was elected president and demanded the resignation of Democratic inspectors general appointed by previous presidents.

 Freeman returned to St. Louis, where she practiced law.
 In 1982, Freeman joined 15 other former high federal officials who formed a bipartisan Citizens Commission on Civil Rights, a group committed to ending racial discrimination and devising remedies that would counteract its harmful effects.

 At age 90, she was still practicing law with Montgomery Hollie & Associates, L.L.C. in St. Louis, a three-attorney firm.
 She had numerous volunteer activities, such as adult Sunday school classes at Washington Tabernacle Missionary Baptist Church.
 She was on the board of the World Affairs Councils of America, St. Louis, with the mission to promote understanding, engagement, relationships, and leadership in world affairs.